 To ensure the safety of all volunteers, a quality experience, and the survival of the grasses, we ask that each Grasses for the Masses participant be aware of and abide by the following guidelines during each grass planting:

 - Only three children or students (under the age of 18) are allowed at the planting per grass grow-out kit.

-- Everyone under the age of 18 will need to have a CBF waiver form signed by a parent or guardian before the planting event.
+- All children under 18 must have a CBF health waiver signed by a parent or guardian before.

-- Volunteers 18 years old and above will need to sign a CBF waiver form, which will be sent to each volunteer before the planting.
+- Volunteers 18 years old and above will need to sign a CBF health waiver, which will be sent to each volunteer before the planting.